-ADOPTED RULES OF PROCEDURE OF THE COOK COUNTY OFFICERS ELECTORAL BOARD FOR THE HEARING AND PASSING UPON OF OBJECTIONS TO THE NOMINATION PAPERS OF CANDIDATES FOR OFFICES WHICH ARE COTERMINOUS WITH OR LESS THAN THE COUNTY OF COOK, STATE OF ILLINOIS
+RULES OF PROCEDURE ADOPTED BY THE COOK COUNTY OFFICERS ELECTORAL BOARD FOR THE HEARING AND PASSING UPON OF OBJECTIONS TO THE NOMINATION PAPERS OF CANDIDATES FOR OFFICES WHICH ARE COTERMINOUS WITH OR LESS THAN THE COUNTY OF COOK, STATE OF ILLINOIS

 Rule 1.
 Appearances and Notices.
 Appearance by an objector or by a candidate at the hearing on objections, or proponents or opponents of referendum petitions, may be in person or by counsel.
 A candidate or objector may appear on his or her own behalf ("Pro Se") or a party may be represented by an attorney licensed to practice law in the state of Illinois.
 Except for a party appearing Pro Se, anyone who is not licensed to practice law in the state of Illinois may not appear on behalf of a party before the Electoral Board.
-Nonattorneys may participate on behalf of a party as a representative at any Records Examination conducted pursuant to Rule 6 of these rules.
+Non-attorneys may participate on behalf of a party as a representative at any Records Examination conducted pursuant to Rule 6 of these rules.
 All parties appearing before the Electoral Board ("Board") must file a completed Appearance form.
-On the Appearance form each party must provide the Board with a telephone number, an e-mail address, and other contact information at which that party can be reached at any time during the day and at night.
+On the Appearance form each party must provide the Board with a telephone number, an e-mail address, or other contact information at which that party can be reached at any time during the day and at night.
 Copies of the Appearance must also be served on all parties who have appeared in the case.
-Parties may waive statutory service of initial Electoral Board documents and consent to service by email.

 Notices by Email.
-The Electoral Board ("Board") shall send notice solely by electronic mail to the email address provided by the parties.
+Pursuant to 10 ILCS 5/1-16, the Electoral Board ("Board") may send notice solely by electronic mail upon the party's agreement.
 Papers shall be served on the Board at electoral.board@cookcountyil.gov along with proof of service, and individual hearing officers at email addresses to be provided.
 All documents served upon the Board must also be served upon all parties who have appeared in the case along with proof of service.